 6. Get Your Staff Excited

-If your staff feels excited about each one of these prospects, they’ll keep the right focus to make the sale.
+If your staff feels excited about each of these prospects, they’ll keep the right focus to make the sale.

 Make sure your salespeople are in touch with the right company decision-makers to keep the process on point, too.
-If things need to be changed, your salespeople need to have a voice to make those changes happen.
+If things need to be changed, your salespeople need a voice to make those changes happen.

 7. Use Tags